tzelalouzeir/cs2_to_csv/README.md

 Created by me aka [hannibalCS2](https://www.twitch.tv/hannibalcs2)

-Thanks to [Step7750](https://github.com/Step7750) CSFloat CEO for permission using CSFloat Market Checker extension.
+Thanks to [Step7750](https://github.com/Step7750) CSFloat CEO for permission to use the CSFloat Market Checker extension.

 ## License

 All rights reserved.
-For any collaboration please contact with me.
+For any collaboration please contact me.